mendix/docker-mendix-buildpack/README.md

 **🚨⚠️🚧 Warning** The `master` branch is a legacy branch intended for backwards compatibility with existing CI/CD pipelines.
 To get the latest supported version, please use the [latest](https://github.com/mendix/docker-mendix-buildpack/tree/latest) branch instead.

+**🌟 🆕 Important Note** We’re delighted to introduce the [Portable App Distribution](https://docs.mendix.com/developerportal/deploy/docker-deploy-pad/), our recommended replacement for Docker Buildpack.
+With this new approach, Mendix apps no longer require a Python toolchain and integrate seamlessly with your organization’s Java base images and build processes.
+It also strengthens your security posture and is now our preferred method for addressing CVE reports.

 # Docker Mendix Buildpack

 ![Test status](https://github.com/mendix/docker-mendix-buildpack/workflows/Test/badge.svg)